Country Garden: Property shares jump on debt reprieve

 It marks some rare, good news for China's crisis-hit real estate industry.

-Country Garden's Hong Kong-listed shares were more than 14% higher on Monday afternoon.
+Country Garden's Hong Kong-listed shares were around 15% higher on Monday afternoon.

-The company's shares are still down by by more than 60% since the start of this year.
+The company's shares are still down by more than 60% since the start of this year.

 Country Garden, which is one of China's biggest property developers, had been due to make payments for a 3.9 billion yuan (£430m; $540m) onshore private bond on Saturday.